Disneyland Paris: Seeking a location for a European resort

 Michael Eisner signed the first letter of agreement with the French government for the 20 km2 site on 18 December 1985, and the first financial contracts were drawn up during the following spring.
 The final contract was signed by the leaders of the Walt Disney Company and the French government and territorial collectivities on 24 March 1987.
-Construction began in August 1988, and in December 1990, an information centre named "Espace Euro Disney" was opened to show the public what was being constructed.
-Plans for a theme park next to Euro Disneyland based on the entertainment industry, Disney-MGM Studios Europe, quickly went into development, scheduled to open in 1996 with a construction budget of US$2.3 billion.
+Construction began in August 1988, and in December 1990, an information centre named "Espace Euro Disney" was opened to show the public what was being constructed at the time.
+Plans for a theme park next to Euro Disneyland based on the entertainment industry, Disney-MGM Studios Europe, quickly went into development, scheduled to open in 1995 with a construction budget of US$2.3 billion.
 The construction manager was Bovis.

 Design and construction

-In order to provide lodging to patrons, it was decided that 5,200 Disney-owned hotel rooms would be built within the complex.
+To provide lodging to patrons, it was decided that 5,200 Disney-owned hotel rooms would be built within the complex.
 In March 1988, Disney and a council of architects (Frank Gehry, Michael Graves, Robert A.M.
 Stern, Stanley Tigerman, and Robert Venturi) decided on an exclusively American theme in which each hotel would depict a region of the United States.
 At the time of the opening in April 1992, seven hotels collectively housing 5,800 rooms had been built.

 An entertainment, shopping, and dining complex based on Walt Disney World's Downtown Disney was designed by Frank Gehry.

 With its towers of oxidised silver and bronze-coloured stainless steel under a canopy of lights, it opened as Festival Disney.
 For a projected daily attendance of 55,000, Euro Disney planned to serve an estimated 14,000 people per hour inside the Euro Disneyland park.
-In order to accomplish this, 29 restaurants were built inside the park (with a further 11 restaurants built at the Euro Disney resort hotels and five at Festival Disney).
+To accomplish this, 29 restaurants were built inside the park (with a further 11 restaurants built at the Euro Disney resort hotels and five at Festival Disney).
 Menus and prices were varied with an American flavor predominant and Disney's precedent of not serving alcoholic beverages was continued in the park.

 2,300 patio seats (30% of park seating) were installed to satisfy Europeans' expected preference of eating outdoors in good weather.
 In test kitchens at Walt Disney World, recipes were adapted for European tastes.
 Walter Meyer, executive chef for menu development at Euro Disney and executive chef of food projects development at Walt Disney World noted, "A few things we did need to change, but most of the time people kept telling us, 'Do your own thing.
 Do what's American'."